Ice Castles in Lincoln New Hampshire: Family Weekend Getaway

 Ice Castles in NH: Tickets

-Always refer to their website to purchase tickets for Ice Castles in New Hampshire or other locations.
 While you can buy stand-alone tickets when you arrive there, I would not recommend risking it.
-You may end up disappointed, as tickets generally sell out ahead of time.
+You may be disappointed, as tickets generally sell out ahead of time.
 Besides, onsite tickets are subject to higher rates.

-people lined up in the Ice Castles Entrance in Lincoln
+people lined up in the Ice Castles Entrance in Lincoln NH

-Ice castles NH Entrance
+Ice Castles NH Entrance

-When to Visit Ice Castles in Lincoln New Hampshire
+When to Visit Ice Castles in Lincoln, New Hampshire

 NH Ice Castles open at the End of December or Early January and stay open until late February or early March.

-For more accurate dates, keep checking their website regularly and sign up for their newsletter.
-Once it opens up for the public, tickets fly by very quickly.
-If we had signed up for a newsletter, we would have gotten night tickets.
-I hope you can plan the trip better than we managed.
+For more accurate dates, check their website regularly and sign up for their newsletter.
+Once it opens to the public, tickets go quickly.

-How to Dress At Ice Castles NH
+How to Dress At Ice Castles

 Consider wearing thermal warmers underneath layers.
 These warmers keep a warm body temperature much better than regular clothes.